frankieliu/hugo/content/posts/ericcto-segment-tree.md

 The really interesting part of the process is that now we just to the parent nodes, without any shifting.
 And following the same logic, if the left parent node happens to be even then add the odd one at this level.
-Similarly if the parent node is odd, then add the even node at this level.
+Similarly if the right parent node is odd, then add the even node at this level.

 To help you understand what is going on I have colored in gray the \\(a\\) and \\(b\\) nodes and all the nodes on the upper layers that are added together.
 In beige,